Documentation Index

 {"a":[{"b":{"message":null}}]} |

-NULL value to JSON.
+The following query converts a plain SQL NULL value to JSON.
 Since the value is not nested within an ARRAY or STRUCT, it remains a SQL NULL value.

-NULL value:
+Returns a SQL NULL value:

-TIMESTAMP value to JSON.
+The following query converts a TIMESTAMP value to JSON.
 Since TIMESTAMP values are not natively representable in JSON, they are converted to TEXT and represented as JSON strings.

 | ?column?
 (JSON) |